 After walking 17 km the day before, I thought we wouldn’t be able to get out of the bed.
 Somehow we had a lot of energy to go out and explore the rest of the monuments we wanted to see.

 We had breakfast at a very beautiful coffee shop.
 (I don’t remember it’s name, but it was unusually decorated with cat stuffs).

 When we finally got out of Louvre Museum, we headed to the Notre-Dame Towers.
 Well, it offers a beautiful view over Paris.
 However and once again it was crowded.
-People were pushing and pushing you away, so for the person who actually is afraid of heights, climbing 387 steps and trying to reach other side of the cathedral turned out to be very traumatic experience.
+People were pushing and pushing you away, so for the person who is afraid of heights, climbing 387 steps and trying to reach another side of the cathedral was a very traumatic experience.

 We also visited the Sainte-Chapelle and watched the sunset from Pont de la Tournelle and it was so beautiful and romantic.

 The next day was about to bring something really unexpected!

 When we arrived to airport, we saw huge queue of people waiting to be attended at their air company kiosks.
 The schedule board showed that a lot of flights were canceled due to Air Control strike.
 We were so relieved when we saw that our flight was scheduled on time.
 We passed security and headed to the gate.
 Five minutes before our scheduled boarding time, it was announced that our flight was also canceled and we needed to get back and get more info at the air company kiosk.

 After more than 2 hours in queue and the air company employee, who was chewing his sandwich (poor guys had to lunch and dine at their workstation in order to attend to everyone) told us that there were two tickets left for the flight for the next day at the same time.
 This meant we had to spend another 24 hours in Paris.
 We had nothing to do, but accept the reality.
 Our tickets were booked for the next day, we started to look for a room in a hotel near the airport.